buttermilk-crypto/b2/bracket-properties/README.md

 ## Working with lists

-Properties have a use pattern where data is in a list form using an index.
+Properties have a use pattern where data is in list form using an incrementing index.
 This was partly to combat the inherent limitations of the java.util.Properties class, but is a nice idiom in itself:

     key.0=value
     key.1=another
     key.2=again

-This idiom is supported by the dot sugar:
+This idiom is supported by the Dot adapter in several ways:

     Properties props = ...; // with the above
-    Dot dot = props.sugar().dot();
+    Dot dot = Dot.instance(props);

     List<String> keys = dot.getListKeys("key"); // finds the matching keys
     List<String> values = dot.valueList("key"); // builds a list of the values